 Material visualization.
 The material view displays the combined voxel densities from CT values and material overrides.
 Any material override ROIs inside the External ROI and ROIs of type Support and Fixation are included in this density computation.
 Note that ROIs of type Bolus are not included in the view.
 Apart from Bolus ROIs, the displayed density values are the voxel densities used for dose computation.
-The user is advised to carefully review this density distribution to ensure that the input to the dose computation is correct.

-The same precautions apply when Stopping Power Ratios (SPR) are used as input for proton and light ion dose computation.
+When Stopping Power Ratios (SPR) are used as input for proton and light ion dose computation, the material view instead displays the combined voxel SPR values used in dose computation.